|Coordinates:||8.3986 N 77.2977 E (mistake up to 1500 m)|

 Paintings illustrate scenes from the stories of the Ramayana and Mahabharata.
 Among the other figures here are seen Shiva, Parvati and Ganapathi.
 Technique of drawing resembles Buddhist tradition.

-Cave contains 11 stone edicts, relating to Sadhaya festival of the Imperial Cholas in 11th century AD.
-Here have been found also inscriptions on copper plates from 9th century - back then here ruled Venad king.
+Cave contains 11 stone edicts, relating to Sadhaya festival of the Imperial Cholas in the 11th century AD.
+Here have been found also inscriptions on copper plates from the 9th century - back then here ruled Venad king.

 Presiding deity of the temple is Thiru Nanthikeswarar.
 To the south there is located active temple built in later times.

 See Thirunadhikkara Cave Temple on the map of India!

 Thirunadhikkara Cave Temple is included in the following list:

 - A Cave and a Chronicle, The Hindu, 12 Nov.
 2007.
 Accessed on May 12, 2010.